-A Complete Parents’ Guide to Residential Playground Equipment
+A Complete Parent’s Guide to Residential Playground Equipment

 Getting our kids outside is one of the best things we can do for them.
 Playing outside boosts imagination, improves gross motor skills and fosters imaginative play.
-Three-quarters of teachers observe higher creativity, increased problem-solving abilities and better concentration among children who spend unstructured time playing outdoors, and the American Academy of Pediatrics and Centers for Disease Control and Prevention recommends one hour a day of free play and activity for young children.

 Given these results, shouldn’t we encourage the kids we know to get outside and run, climb, slide and play?
 Sometimes, though, real life intervenes.
 Safety concerns often mean parents are reluctant to send their children out unsupervised in the neighborhood, and sometimes the hassle involved in packing young children into the car and driving them to the park means such trips don’t happen as frequently as we’d like.

 Situations like these are where residential playground equipment can improve outdoor playtime dramatically.
-Home play equipment is customizable enough to provide hours of inspired outdoor play, durable enough to last for years and trendy enough to make a whole neighborhood of schoolkids jealous.
+Home play equipment is customizable enough to provide hours of inspired outdoor play, durable enough to last for years and trendy enough to make a whole neighborhood of school kids jealous.
 Best of all, it’s right outside, safe in the privacy of your backyard.

 What to Consider When Buying Residential Outdoor Playground Equipment